 - Using large reference datasets to identify variants too common to cause disease

-- Increasing consistency and reproducibility in interpretation of genetic variants associated with inherited cardiac conditions (ICCs; cardioclassifier.org)
+- Increasing consistency and reproducibility in interpretation of genetic variants associated with inherited heart conditions (IHCs; cardioclassifier.org)

-Prior to her current role, Nicky led development of bioinformatics infrastructure to establish a new clinical diagnostic service for ICCs within the Royal Brompton Hospital, using next-generation sequencing (NGS).
+Prior to her current role, Nicky was a PostDoc in the group.
+During this time she developed tools and resources to aid clinical interpretation of variants identified in patients with IHCs.
+Nicky also led development of the bioinformatics infrastructure to establish a new clinical diagnostic service for IHCs within the Royal Brompton Hospital.

 Before joining Imperial, Nicky completed her PhD titled 'Identification and characterisation of susceptibility genes for colorectal cancer' at the Institute of Cancer Research in London, working with Professor Richard Houlston.
 This work involved imputation and meta-analysis of genome-wide association study (GWAS) data and analysis of exome sequencing data.
 Prior to this, Nicky studied for a BA in Natural Sciences (Genetics) at the University of Cambridge.

 Whiffin N, Ware JS, O'Donnell-Luria A, 2019, Improving the understanding of genetic variants in rare disease with large-scale reference populations, JAMA - Journal of the American Medical Association, Vol:322, ISSN:0098-7484, Pages:1305-1306

 et al., 2019, Quantitative approaches to variant classification increase the yield and precision of genetic testing in Mendelian diseases: The case of hypertrophic cardiomyopathy, Genome Medicine, Vol:11, ISSN:1756-994X